tpluscode/tpluscode.github.io/source/_posts/2016-02-27-rest-misconceptions-2.markdown

 ### Filling in the blanks

 It may not always be possible to give the client complete links.
-The web already has a standard solution for such circumstances called URI templates, which have been standardized in [RFC 6570][rfc6570] and there a readily available implementations for many languages.
-If there is a need to let the client supply a parameter value within a URI, it can serve an incomplete URI.
+The web already has a standard solution for such circumstances called URI templates, which have been standardized in [RFC 6570][rfc6570].
+There a readily available implementations for many languages.
+If there is a need to let the client supply a parameter value within a URI, it can be served an incomplete URI.
 For example Twitter could define a `user_search` relation, which allows the client to find users by `user_id` or `screen_name` as it currently does:

 ``` json